 Destiny, Step In To Your Purpose, by T. D. Jakes

 I admit it: like most Americans, any exposure I had to T. D. Jakes was on the Jesus Channel.
-He’s another pastor with another huge church who write tons of books for a huge audience.
-But, on those times I would pause on the channel, I liked him.
-His message seemed borne of real experience, and he appears to have something to say.
-This, in contrast, to the run-of-the-mill televangelist, who is a Judgemental Knower of all Truth.
-No thanks.
+He was another pastor with an enormous church who writes lots of books for a huge audience.
+But on the times I would pause on the channel to listen, I liked him.
+His message seems borne of real experience, and he appears to have something to say.
+This, in contrast, to the run-of-the-mill televangelist, who appears to me as a Judgemental Knower of all Truth.
+Besides that, Oprah like him.

-Perusing through Oprah’s SuperSoul podcasts, though, I saw him interviewed and became a fan from the first words.
+Perusing through Oprah’s SuperSoul podcasts, though, I saw him interviewed and became a fan from his first words.
 There was a difference here, too, from other preachers.
-He appears genuinely humble and surprised at his notoriety and accomplishments.
+He strikes me as genuinely humble and surprised at his notoriety and accomplishments.
+I like his explanation that you just keep showing up, day after day, and hour after hour, always relying on G for the outcome.
 He grew up poor and struggled to find any hint of success as a young man.
 Now, a successful television preacher, in this book he funnels his achievements down to common platitudes: authenticity, dreaming big, keep doing, never quit, do it bigger, and starting the circle all over again.